khanlab/scattr/docs/contributing/contributing.md

 ## Dry-run / testing your workflow
 Using Snakemake\'s dry-run option (`--dry-run`/`-n`) is an easy way to verify any changes made to the workflow are working direcctly.
-The `test/data` folder contains a _fake* BIDS dataset (i.e. dataset with zero-sized files) that are useful for verifying different aspects of the workflow.
+The `test/data` folder contains a _fake_ BIDS dataset (i.e. dataset with zero-sized files) that is useful for verifying different aspects of the workflow.
 These dry-run tests are part of the automated Github actions that are run for every commit.